ericrallen/jq-def-text/README.md

 change log
 ==========

- - 2013-04-25 - (v1.4.3) Switched password fields to not fill in unless Placeholder is supported.
+ - 2013-04-25 - (v1.4.3) Switched password fields to not fill in unless placeholder is supported and being used.
+Updated comment header to keep smaller header when JS is minified.

  - 2013-03-27 - (v1.4.2) Fixed title in jQuery plug-in repo.